install solstone on every device.

-sol is the app — it lives on your devices, experiences your day with you, and keeps it all in your journal. get sol for each device you use: download it, or copy the prompt below into your coding agent and it handles the rest.
+the solstone app takes in what you share with it, and all of it goes into your journal. install solstone on each device you use: download it, or copy the prompt below into your coding agent and it handles the rest.

 native macOS app — screen and audio, kept in your journal